-Baccalaureate Field Mathematics or a related field.
-Applicants for the secondary school option must have 20 semester hours of undergraduate work in mathematics beyond calculus, at least one course concerned with the problems of teaching secondary school mathematics, and the equivalent of the department's courses: Advanced Calculus II, Linear Algebra I, and Abstract Algebra I.

-Grade Point Average At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study, and an average of 3.00 in all mathematics courses beyond calculus.

-Minimum TOEFL Score 600 (paper-based); 250 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).

-Letters of Recommendation Three required from persons familiar with the applicant's academic work.

-Other Requirements Applicants for the elementary school option must hold a valid K-8 Illinois Teaching Certificate or the equivalent.
+- Baccalaureate Field Mathematics or a related field.
+Applicants for the Secondary Option must have 3 semesters of engineering calculus plus 2 courses from the following: Linear Algebra (MATH 320), Abstract Algebra (MATH 330 or MTHT 435), Advanced Calculus/Analysis (MATH 313 or MTHT 430), or a course on learning proofs (MATH 215). - Grade Point Average At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study, and an average of 3.00 in all mathematics courses beyond calculus. - Minimum TOEFL Score 600 (paper-based); 250 (computer-based); 100, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL). - Letters of Recommendation Three required from persons familiar with the applicant's academic work. - Personal Statement Required. - Other Requirements Applicants for the Elementary School Option must hold a valid K-8 Illinois Teaching Certificate or the equivalent.